AccountingBookkeeping for the 2018 Tax Plan in Desert Ridge / Cave Creek, AZ

 The Act cuts taxes on beer, wine, and liquor.

-No. 1 2018 Tax Plan Bookkeeping Desert Ridge / Cave Creek
+No. 1 2018 Tax Plan Bookkeeping Scottsdale / Cave Creek

 The 2018 tax plan carries with it the most drastic change in our tax code in 30 years.
-As experienced Tax Professional's in Desert Ridge / Cave Creek, we are responsible for precisely understanding and efficiently enacting any changes due to new tax laws that affect your personal and/or business tax filings.
+As experienced Tax Professional's in Scottsdale / Cave Creek, we are responsible for precisely understanding and efficiently enacting any changes due to new tax laws that affect your personal and/or business tax filings.
 This is why it is critically important to have an experienced accountantbookkeeper in your corner when it comes to your upcoming 2018 taxes and beyond.
 It is our duty and pleasure to help individuals and businesses take every step to ensure the proper deductions, credits and strategies are exercised for your benefit.
-Please contact Paramount Tax & Accounting - Desert Ridge for a free tax planning consultation in Desert Ridge / Cave Creek and learn how to best approach your business and/or personal taxes in 2018!
+Please contact Paramount Tax & Accounting Scottsdale / North Phoenix for a free tax planning consultation in Scottsdale / Cave Creek and learn how to best approach your business and/or personal taxes in 2018!

 Call 602-315-3679 today!